wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image064](./images/media/image064.png)

-    As you can see, the server package provided by the developer only contains the **servlet-6.0** feature which is the only feature required by the application.
+    As you can see, the server package provided by the developer only contains the **servlet-6.0** feature that is the only feature required by the application.

 4. Run the following command to get the **list of defined Liberty application servers**: